LazurasLong/indexcard/rulesets.md

   * THROWING STARS: Roll thrice, the total is unevadable damage.

+# Tag Teams

+  * Each player creates two characters, instead of one
+  * Switching characters takes a turn
+  * When a character dies, its tag team takes its place, same round

 # Path Cards

 `REQUIRES: Usable Items`

-Path cards have a scenario and options that either trigger `EVENTS` or lead to another (possibly random) path card.
+Characters now have `TALK` stat which starts at 1.
+Path cards have a scenario and options which trigger `EVENTS`.

 Options may have `REQUIREMENTS`: